Traveling While In Medication Assisted Recovery

 In this article

-If you’re new to agonist medication for opioid use disorder, you might be wondering how (or if) you can travel while being prescribed Suboxone or Methadone.
+If you’re new to agonist medication for opioid use disorder, you might be wondering how (or if) you can travel while being prescribed Suboxone or methadone.
 This blog will give you some helpful information about traveling while in a MAT program.

-The term agonist medication means an opioid-based medicine used to treat the cravings, withdrawal, and brain changes associated with opioid addiction.
+The term “agonist medication” means an opioid-based medicine used to treat the cravings, withdrawal, and brain changes associated with opioid addiction.
 The two most commonly prescribed types of opioid agonist drugs prescribed for opioid use disorder are methadone and buprenorphine.
 Wondering whether or not you can travel, especially for extended periods, is a valid question, especially if your provider requires you to come in daily for dosing, or will only prescribe you a week’s worth at a time, as is common with these types of medications.
 Rules, regulations, and typical practices differ by medication.
 Here are some of the facts when it comes to traveling with methadone and buprenorphine:

-Buprenorphine is generally less restrictive than methadone because federal guidelines allow providers to prescribe patients the drug for longer periods the way they can with other medicines.
+Buprenorphine is generally less restricted than methadone because federal guidelines allow providers to prescribe patients the drug for longer periods the way they can with other medicines.
 However, licensed Opioid Treatment Providers (OTPs)–what we often call “methadone clinics”—must dispense medication through their facility, which includes buprenorphine if they choose to prescribe it.

 Each substance use disorder program or physician can impose their own regulations on how much buprenorphine they prescribe at a time.
 Intensive outpatient programs(IoP), for example, often require daily participation in groups and therapy, and therefore also dispense the medication daily.
 Another common practice is for physicians to prescribe the medication to new patients for one week at a time, extending that as the patient stabilizes in treatment.
 So how do these practices play out when a patient needs to travel?